Utah exploration company sought wealth from Gilsonite deposits.

 Oil Shale Boom Towns

-The rough and tumble boom towns of Watson, Dragon Junction and Rainbow were spawned amidst new Gilsonite mines.
+The boom towns of Watson, Dragon Junction and Rainbow were spawned amidst new Gilsonite mines.
 A narrow gauge (and short-lived) Uintah Railroad was built specifically to link them to the Rio Grande Western Railway 63 miles away.

 By 1911, what was called the “crookedest railroad in the West” had overcome steep mountain grades and crossed 40 bridges to reach Watson and the Rainbow Gilsonite mine, above the White River.
 Crane Shale Oil, Utah Shale & Oil, and the Western Shale Oil Company all planned oil and gasoline reduction plants near Watson.